2024 Summer schools taught by Mike X Cohen

 The purpose of this summer school course is to provide a firm grounding for understanding advanced neural time series (LFP/EEG/MEG) analyses, with a strong focus on time-frequency and synchronization analyses.

-By the end of this Analyzing Neural Time Series summer school course you will be able to
+By the end of the Analyzing Neural Time Series course you will be able to

 - Understand the mechanics of the Fourier transform and how to implement it in MATLAB.